eclipse-mosaic/mosaic.website/content/docs/getting_started/_index.md

 ### Update Eclipse MOSAIC

-In order to update Eclipse MOSAIC to a new version, please perform the following steps manually:
+To update Eclipse MOSAIC to a new version, please perform the following steps manually:

 * Backup your personal simulation scenarios from MOSAIC's scenarios directory.
 * Remove your old MOSAIC installation completely.